A Clockwork Orange Review

 A Clockwork Orange stands as a salacious and uncouth provocation of audiences, forcing viewers to look at society in its ugliest state.
 It shows brutality and horror in its purest form with the hope of upsetting viewers as the boys unleashing these acts do it for no other reason than pure enjoyment.
 While films before it, and countless films after it, get called into moral questioning for the repercussions that have arisen due to these films’ blatant inclusion of violence, A Clockwork Orange somehow stands the test of time while the others wither away from the public’s frontal cortex.
 It stands as a permanent fixture in the cultural conversation revolving around violence and film while simultaneously holding a cult following.
 Why is that, you may ask?
 Because of Stanley Kubrick’s vision.

-Kubrick’s 1971 classic follows the narrator, Alex (Malcolm McDowell), a brutally violent member of the British youth who serves as the leader of his gang of droogs.
+Kubrick’s 1971 classic follows the narrator, Alex (Malcolm McDowell, of Caligula), a brutally violent member of the British youth who serves as the leader of his gang of droogs.
 Alex goes about life without any semblance of care or concern, able to fight or talk himself out of any situation and always looking for a reason to exert brutal force.
 He and his gang galivant around London all hours of the night committing horrific atrocities on the innocent.
 One night, he takes it too far and kills a woman, amidst an attempted robbery, which finally lands him in prison for 14 years.

 Two years into his sentence, however, he gets word of an experimental psychological treatment the state wants to implement with the hope of reforming criminals and ridding them of all their violent impulses.
 Alex dives at the opportunity to test this not-yet-fully-developed “Ludovico” treatment as it promises to have prisoners out of jail and fully cured within a fortnight.
 The treatment itself conditions Alex to become physically ill at the sight of sex, violence and inadvertently his favorite song- Ludwig van Beethoven’s Symphony No. 9.
 Released from prison, but stripped of his free will, Alex is let back onto the streets of London wanting to return to a life that no longer exists for him.